kevinhenryburke/scalegitbook/app-maintenance/PackagingMicroscope.md

 ```
 This script updates file references in the build structure to point to the new package version.

-Finally, if this new package version is to become the new installable baseline for the build, in the documentation project go to Installation.md and in the section "Microscope Package Installation" update the *Microscope Package installation URL* to point to this new Package Version Id.
+Finally, if this new package version is to become the new installable baseline for the build, in the documentation project go to [Microscope Package Installation](../installation/Installation.md) and in the section "Microscope Package Installation" update the *Microscope Package installation URL* to point to this new Package Version Id.

 ## Building the Microscope Demo Package